 10. How to Earn More Profits?

 The first condition for earning profit is the quality of your produce.
-Never compromise on the quality of seeds, soil, etc. Try to make your microgreens of superior quality, which will attract more customers and help in spreading word of the mouth publicity.
+Never compromise on the quality of seeds, soil, etc. Try to make your microgreens of superior quality, which will attract more customers and help in spreading word-of-mouth publicity.

 Gather a good knowledge about microgreens, their nutritional values, and their usage of different microgreens in a variety of foods.